QuantEcon/lecture-source-py/source/rst/sci_libs.rst

     qe.util.toc()

-This is a nice speed improvement for one line of code
+This is a nice speed improvement for one line of code.

 Now let's implement a Cython version